Grants for Good

 Highlight the impact

 Many funders will ask for a lot of detail about impact in their application processes.
 The reason for this is that they have to prove the return they get on their investment.
-Whilst complicated impact statistics are not required for Grants for Good – the more clearly we can see what the outcomes will be from receiving the grant, the more likely your project is to be shortlisted.
+Whilst complicated impact statistics are not required for Grants for Good – the more clearly we can see what the outcomes will be from receiving small charity funding, the more likely your project is to be shortlisted.
 Be as specific as you can, and try to give actual amounts that relate to the funding amounts we award (£2,000 – £5,000).
 For example, if helping one person might cost £100, you could help 20 people with our smallest grant or 50 with our largest.

 Ready to apply?